Debit vs Prepaid Crypto Cards 2026

 | Annual cost | $216 | $312 | $0 |

-The self-custody debit column represents cards like Gnosis Pay, Plutus, and Ledger CL Card that settle from stablecoins with no conversion spread and no FX markup.
+The self-custody debit column represents cards like Gnosis Pay that settle from stablecoins with no conversion spread.
+Note that Ledger CL Card charges a 2% card spend fee on crypto-funded transactions plus 1.75% FX on cross-currency, so it does not fit the zero-fee self-custody debit model.
+Note that Plutus now charges 2.5% on non-domestic transactions.
 For frequent spenders, the annual savings over a typical prepaid card can exceed $300.

 Which Type Fits Your Spending Style?